Yufu: Geography

 Yufu is located almost in the center of Ōita Prefecture, with high mountains such as Mt.
-Yufudake (1583 meters) and Mt.
+Yufudake (1583 m) and Mt.
 Jogatake in the north, and Mt.
 Kurodake, Mt.
 Hanamure, and Mt.
 Toki in the south.
 The urban area is concentrated near the flatland formed by the alluvial fan of the Ōita River that flows through the center of the city, with the former Yufuin Town near the headwaters and Yufuin Basin, the former Shōnai Town on the left and right of the river terraces in the middle, and the former Hasama Town on the downstream and plain areas.
 Some areas of the former Shōnai Town and former Yufuin Town have been designated as Aso Kujū National Park.
 Mizuki Pass, located on the border with Kokonoe Town along Japan National Route 210, forms one of the central watersheds in Kyushu, separating the Ōita River water system on the Yufu City side and the Chikugo River water system on the Kokonoe Town side.
 There are five hot springs located throughout the city, including the nationally famous Yufuin Onsen, and most of the city has been designated as the national hot spring resort, Yufuin Onsenkyo.